How FSSI Handles and Safeguards Your Sensitive Customer Data.

 Secure Data Transmissions

-Other transmission methods are also available (Dedicated T-1′s, private VPN, etc.) and can be implemented according to clients’ needs.
+Other transmission methods are also available (T-1′s, private VPN, etc.) that we can implement according to clients’ needs.

 Validation and Secure Storage/Archival

-Once a data-file naming standard is validated and the data-validation preprocess is successful, files are automatically pulled into the FSSI network for processing.
-All client input data is stored in secure locations with access limited to authorized personnel.
+First, we validate a data-file naming standard.
+Next, once the data-validation preprocess is successful, we automatically pull the files into our FSSI network for processing.
+We store all client input in secure locations with access limited to authorized personnel.

 Deletion and Shredding

-Documents containing personalized customer data (printed or electronic) are deleted or shredded using FSSI’s commercial shredder after 30 days from use, or stored in a secure location if they are needed for longer.
+We delete documents containing personal customer data (printed or electronic) after 30 days.
+We use commercial shredders, but we can also store your documents in a secure location if they are needed for longer.

-FSSI has numerous, facility-wide physical-security measures in place, including: access-limiting key cards for every employee, door alarms, internal and external security cameras, a gated entryway and secure property perimeter.
+FSSI has numerous, facility-wide physical-security measures in place.
+For example, we have key cards for every employee, door alarms, internal and external security cameras, a gated entryway and secure property perimeter.

 Disaster Recovery (DR)

-In accordance with both our operating policies and SSAE16 Type 2 (SOC 1) requirements, FSSI adheres to a formalized DR plan that is regularly reviewed and updated.
-For help in assessing your current or future DR needs or tips for drafting your company’s DR plan, contact FSSI today.
+In accordance with both our operating policies and SSAE 18 Type II (SOC 1, SOC 2) requirements, FSSI adheres to a formal DR plan that we regularly review and update.
+We are a leading secure financial printing company.
+For help in assessing your current or future DR redundancy needs or tips for drafting your company’s DR plan, contact FSSI today.